-The Campbell MAcc is a 36 credit hour program with a concentration in financial planning and taxation.
+The Campbell MAcc is a 36 credit hour program consisting of 12 courses, and includes a concentration in Financial Planning and Taxation.

 A course dealing with the use of accounting data for purposes of managerial control and decision-making.
 Topics include product costing, cost-volume-profit analysis, budgeting, standard costing, performance measures, and differential analysis.